Task 1: Azure Virtual WAN

 Azure vWAN Resources

-To configure an end-to-end virtual WAN, you create the following resources:
+To configure an end-to-end virtual WAN, create the following resources:

 Virtual WAN: The virtual WAN resource represents a virtual overlay of your Azure network and is a collection of multiple resources.
-It contains links to all your virtual hubs that you would like to have within the virtual WAN.
-Virtual WANs are isolated from each other and can’t contain a common hub.
-Virtual hubs in different virtual WANs don’t communicate with each other.
+Containing links to all virtual hubs within the virtual WAN.
+Virtual WANs are isolated from each other and cannot contain a common hub.
+Virtual hubs in different virtual WANs do not communicate with each other.

 Hub: A virtual hub is a Microsoft-managed virtual network.
 The hub contains various service endpoints to enable connectivity.
-From your on-premises network (vpnsite), you can connect to a VPN gateway inside the virtual hub, connect ExpressRoute circuits to a virtual hub, or even connect mobile users to a point-to-site gateway in the virtual hub.
-The hub is the core of your network in a region.
+From on-premises network (vpnsite), connections can be made to a hub VPN gateway, connect ExpressRoute circuits to a virtual hub, or even connect mobile users to a point-to-site gateway in the virtual hub.
+The hub is the core of the network in a region.
 Multiple virtual hubs can be created in the same region.

-A hub gateway isn’t the same as a virtual network gateway that you use for ExpressRoute and VPN Gateway.
-For example, when using Virtual WAN, you don’t create a site-to-site connection from your on-premises site directly to your VNet.
-Instead, you create a site-to-site connection to the hub.
+A hub gateway is not the same as a virtual network gateway used for ExpressRoute and VPN Gateway.
+For example, when using Virtual WAN, site-to-site connections are not made from on-premises sites directly to an Azure virtual network (VNET).
+Instead a site-to-site connection is made to the virtual hub.
 The traffic always goes through the hub gateway.
-This means that your VNets don’t need their own virtual network gateway.
-Virtual WAN lets your VNets take advantage of scaling easily through the virtual hub and the virtual hub gateway.
+This means that VNETs do not need their own virtual network gateway.
+Virtual WAN lets VNETs take advantage of scaling easily through the virtual hub and the virtual hub gateway.

-Hub virtual network connection: The hub virtual network connection resource is used to connect the hub seamlessly to your virtual network.
+Hub virtual network connection: The hub virtual network connection resource is used to connect the hub seamlessly to virtual networks.
 One virtual network can be connected to only one virtual hub.

 Hub-to-hub connection: Hubs are all connected to each other in a virtual WAN.
-This implies that a branch, user, or VNet connected to a local hub can communicate with another branch or VNet using the full mesh architecture of the connected hubs.
-You can also connect VNets within a hub transiting through the virtual hub, as well as VNets across hub, using the hub-to-hub connected framework.
+This implies that a branch, user, or VNET connected to a local hub can communicate with another branch or VNET using the full mesh architecture of the connected hubs.
+VNETs can also be connected within a hub transiting through the virtual hub, as well as VNETs across hubs, using the hub-to-hub connected framework.

-Hub route table: You can create a virtual hub route and apply the route to the virtual hub route table.
-You can apply multiple routes to the virtual hub route table.
+Hub route table: virtual hub routes are applied to the virtual hub route table.
+Multiple routes can be added to the virtual hub route table.

-In this workshop the student will use these resources to help create network traffic and route to the FortiGate NVAs.
+These resources are used to manage network traffic and route to the FortiGate NVAs.

 Continue to Chapter 2 - Task 3: FortiGate NVA Support for vWAN